 I was listening to that Steve Jobs Stanford commencement speech recently and I heard him say that.
 It’s so true.

 Its been raw here in New Cal.
 The dots are connecting in strange and powerful ways.
 I’ve been busy living 2 full-on lives since the last blog post.
 The external functional one that involves being a mother, wife, business owner and foreigner and the internal one of observing, listening and healing.

 I can report that all things on the outside are good.
 Kids are adjusted, learning French and being normal in all ways that kids are normal.
-Adam is content and happily planning Dorcstock for our return home visit coming up.
+A is content and happily planning Dorcstock for our return home visit coming up.
 During Paloma’s naps, I’ve been super focused on recruiting and hiring a General Manager for Sol Yoga, which after 3 months has finally come to a close.

 People come and go here.
 The neighbors moved to a nicer house a few streets away and the other neighbors are calling it quits and heading off to Switzerland.
 Jonah’s best friend at school (Vasillina) never came back from her ‘trip’ home but we’ve got a new family of six to hang out with and make us feel like five is no big deal.
 I walk to school twice a day with my big sunglasses on so I can be introverted and lost inside my own thoughts while managing the functional requirements of life.

 But beyond the glamorous view, there is something to this place.
 Like no other place I’ve been or time in life, there is a powerful undercurrent that begs me to be raw and GET REAL.
 I’m isolated on an island in the middle of nowhere.
 My shoes are always off.
 My shoulders are mostly bare, the sky is crystal blue and the waters are translucent.
 It is about being exposed.
 And vulnerable.
 As cliché as it sounds, it’s happening.
 In fact, a friend told me ..”they say, when you come to New Caledonia it’s to work on your roots.”